66. The ground plan of Prehistoric Stanton Drew, six miles south of Bristol.

 Seen from here, Alignment A passes through the centre of the Great Circle and ends at the Cove hidden behind the church.
 The centre of the Great Circle is conveniently marked by a group of visitors who are there to pay their respects.

 This photo proves the sun is too far south to be aligned on the winter solstice, despite the claims of Professor Alexander Thom.
+One wonders what it would look like when viewed from the top of "F" in image 69.

 73. A view looking down on Stony Close from the South Circle.